Azathothas/Stars/README.md

 - [wagoodman/dive](https://github.com/wagoodman/dive) – A tool for exploring each layer in a docker image
 - [wailsapp/wails](https://github.com/wailsapp/wails) – Create beautiful applications using Go
 - [wallarm/gotestwaf](https://github.com/wallarm/gotestwaf) – An open-source project in Golang to asess different API Security tools and WAF for detection logic and bypasses
-- [watermint/toolbox](https://github.com/watermint/toolbox) – The multi-purpose utility command-line tool for web services including Dropbox, Figma, GitHub, etc.
+- [watermint/toolbox](https://github.com/watermint/toolbox) – The watermint toolbox is the multi-purpose utility command-line tool for web services including Dropbox, Figma, GitHub, etc. The purpose of the tool is to provide users of cloud services and system administrators with a way to automate workflows and provide a work-around for some issues.
 - [wavetermdev/waveterm](https://github.com/wavetermdev/waveterm) – An open-source, cross-platform terminal for seamless workflows
 - [wdahlenburg/VhostFinder](https://github.com/wdahlenburg/VhostFinder) – Identify virtual hosts by similarity comparison
 - [weppos/publicsuffix-go](https://github.com/weppos/publicsuffix-go) – Domain name parser for Go based on the Public Suffix List.